notionparallax/blog/_posts/2016-01-12-connecting-rescue-time-to-habitica-how-to-reward-yourself-for-doing-useful-things-without-using-up-all-your-brain-power.md

 ---
 layout: post
-title: 'Connecting Rescue time to Habitica: How to reward yourself for doing useful things without using up all your brain power'
+title: "Connecting Rescue time to Habitica: How to reward yourself for doing useful things without using up all your brain power"
 date: 2016-01-12 08:00:03.000000000 +11:00
 type: post
 published: true